Domain-Connect/exampleservice/README.md

 This simple application implements "stateless hosting".
 This is hosting a web page for a domain with no server state.

 The page rendered for a domain simply displays the host (domain) name and simple message configurable by the user.
-The message is cleverly stored in DNS, allowing fo the "stateless" claim.
+The message is cleverly stored in DNS, allowing for the "stateless" claim.

 DNS for a domain hosted on this platform requires two records.
-One for an the A Record's IP address.
-The other for for a TXT record containing the message.
+One for an A Record's IP address.
+The other for a TXT record containing the message.

 The application asks for a domain name and message.
 Once input, the application runs Domain Connect to first discover